-Starting in October of 2018 Louis Hartlooper Complex (LHC) and Springhaver will have a monthly showing of a foreign language film with English subtitles.
-This means that people who don’t understand Dutch can now enjoy a French, Dutch, Italian or Danish production also.
+In Louis Hartlooper and Springhaver you can see the best foreign language films with English subtitles at our monthly screenings: Language no problem.
+This means that people who don’t understand Dutch can now also enjoy a French, Dutch, Italian or Danish production.
 The selection for this programme is not random.
 We will always choose a film we feel is a must-see for everyone.
-For example, in October we will be showing the opening picture of the Netherlands Film Festival for 2018: Niemand in de stad (No one in the city) by Michiel van Erp.
-In November we plan to show a big favourite from the Cannes Film Festival: Girl by Lukas Dhont.
+For example, in October we showed the opening picture of the Netherlands Film Festival for 2018: Niemand in de stad (No one in the city) by Michiel van Erp.
+In November we showed a big favourite from the Cannes Film Festival: Girl by Lukas Dhont.
 As always films from Britain or the US will still be shown in their original language with Dutch subtitles.

 About the Louis Hartlooper Complex The Louis Hartlooper Complex is a lively cultural venue in Utrecht’s city center’s former police station.
 It is known for a diverse and distinctive selection of films, a variety of events and festivals, a pleasant ambiance and an outside seating area to catch those last few rays of sunshine.
 Before or after a film you can enjoy an organically sourced meal or a drink.
 The characteristic design from the Amsterdam School of architecture makes Louis Hartlooper Complex one of Utrecht’s iconic landmarks.